MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0125
- Thrown when schema for multiple datasets do not match.
+ Thrown when schema for multiple datasets does not match.

-**Resolution :**
+**Resolution:**

 |Exception Messages|
 |------------------------|